seeq12/seeq-clustering/README.md

 Ensure you are using the correct path `~/external-calculation/python/user/` for your instance of Seeq that is currently running.

 You may have to [install seeq](https://pypi.org/project/seeq/) for external calc.
 See instructions [above](#pip-Install-hdbscan-for-external-calc)

+#### SPyRuntimeError while pushing conditions

+If you encounter the error while pushing conditions (during app excecution): `SPyRuntimeError: Error pushing "{ID}" {Condition} <name> : Failed to write item in batch request: variable is undefined at '$a', line=1, column=271`.
+Ensure that you have correctly copied the complete external calc Script Name (Step 8).
+Be sure to include the full name `Clustering.py:NUMERIC:<your_unique_checksum>`.

 #### Updating External Calc